Granite vs Quartz

 As both are naturally found, their prices vary and fluctuate depending upon their availability and the location of your home.
 Both, however, have the ability to enhance the beauty and elegance of your home if properly installed.
 They are both long lasting and good looking.

 • Both granite and quartz are naturally occurring stones found beneath the surface of the earth.

-• Granite needs annual sealing while quartz does not.
+• Granite needs regular sealing while quartz does not.